Updated June 12, 2023

 - Constantly judging and analyzing

 - Indicates comfort and relaxation

-Besides keeping a watch on your own body language, you should also analyze and evaluate the body language of your seniors, subordinates and colleagues.
-It will not only give you an idea of what their intentions and feelings are but will also help you exhibit your body language in a more appropriate manner.
+Besides keeping a watch on your body language, you should also analyze and evaluate the body language of your seniors, subordinates, and colleagues.
+It will not only give you an idea of what their intentions and feelings are but will also help you exhibit your body language more appropriately.
 Matching and mirroring the body language of the people you are interacting with will assist you in getting their undivided attention.
-Watching the body language of others will help you spot out liars, people who are nervous, people who may be taking you for a ride.
+Watching the body language of others will help you spot liars, nervous people, and people who may be taking you for a ride.

 - Notice eye contact

 - Look out for signs of nervousness and anxiety

 - Watch out for signs of threat and body language anger

 - Make a note of the hand gestures of the speaker

 - Make a note of the person’s tone